obsidianical/easymacros/README.md

 # easymacros

 This program is inspired by xmacro, however it isn't xmacro.
-This project is not using X directly, but evde